pangeo-data/education-material/learningtracks/README.md

 ## Deployment Engineer: You want to build and manage a Pangeo instance

-So you are going to be a DevOps engineer building and operating a Pangeo instance...
+So you are going to be a DevOps engineer building and operating a Pangeo instance... or some other incarnation of a **Builder**.
+(See note above on Yuvi's project helping articulate this.)

 * Zero2Pangeo on Kubernetes Part 1: Basics